Cross-section definition

 1. Geometrical properties:

-• User defined - basic cross section properties like section area (A), elasticity (E), moment of inertia (I) are calculated and entered manually
+• User-defined – basic cross-section properties such as section area (A), elasticity (E), and moment of inertia (I) are calculated and entered manually.

-• Parametric - cross section properties with opportunity to enter custom section parameters
+• Parametric – cross-section properties with the option to enter custom section parameters.

-• Database - cross section properties defined using manufacturer structural shapes database
+• Database – cross-section properties defined using the manufacturer’s structural shapes database.

 All geometrical properties are defined and calculated in meters.
-Geometrical data are validated for incorrect input.
-After the current cross section is assigned to the structural member the section geometrical and physical characteristics appear in the grid, reverse relationship is impossible.
+The input is validated to prevent incorrect values.
+Once a cross-section is assigned to a structural member, its geometrical and physical properties are displayed in the grid.

 Advanced cross section properties